Miami Beach man accused of exposing himself during armed robbery

 “The advice I want everyone to follow is to be very careful,” she said.
 “Don’t get too comfortable.”

-Furman has been charged with strong armed robbery as well as lewd and lascivious behavior.
+Furman has been charged with strong armed robbery and lewd and lascivious behavior.

 Copyright 2019 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.